Learn what these terms mean, what actions fall under each category, and how they can affect your site.

 What is white hat SEO?

-White hat SEO techniques are basically the Google-approved techniques you can use to optimize your site and online presence.
+White hat SEO is basically made up of the Google-approved techniques you can use to optimize your site and online presence.
 As Crazy Egg explains, this means your site meets ethical criteria such as:

 - Following suggested search engine guidelines